Peter-Goa/TDTR_DataReduction/README.md

 TDTR Data process by Aaron Jerome Schmidt's method.
 This program can calculate an unlimited-layer structure and can fit unlimited number of parameters at the same time.

 Usage:
+This code has several modes to process TDTR experament datas:

+* Fitting Mode - to get values of unknown parameters by fitting the experimental data.

+* Theory Curve Mode - to draw the theory curve at a special experiment condition.

+* Sensitivity Mode - to calculate sensitivity of parameters special experiment condition.

+* Two-Frequency Fitting - to get a pair of parameters by fitting the data from two modulation frequencies at the same time.

+* Uncertainty Mode - to calculate the uncertainty of parameters at a special experiment condition.

-All you need to modify is the configuration file (there is an example named as Example_fittingData.m).
+First, you need to modify the configuration file (there are examples with a suffix of `.tdtrcfg` at `./Configration/Example` for each mode seperatelly).
 And there are two ways to run this programm.

-##First way:
+## First way:
-1. modify the Example_fittingData.m to match yourself's experiment condition. (no need to run it)
+1. copy and modify the configuration file to match yourself's experiment condition
 2. run TDTRDataProcess.m
-3. select configuration file, source data and output folder follow the program prompts
+3. select configuration file and other paths follow the program prompts

-##Second way:
+## Second way:
-1. modify the Example_fittingData.m to match yourself's experiment condition. (no need to run it)
+1. copy and modify the configuration file to match yourself's experiment condition.
-2. run TDTRDataProcess(ConfigurationFileAddress, SourceDataAddress, OutputFolderAddress)
+2. run TDTRDataProcess(ConfigurationFileAddress, ...)